 First, the good news…with the currently strong economic growth in the valley, there IS capital available and deserving startups and mature (founded 2010-2013) companies are receiving VC, institutional and angel investments.
-However the key word is ‘deserving’.
-While there are examples of ‘hot companies’ that receive funding by simply being in the right place at the right time, generally US investors make funding decisions based on a company’s demonstrated market position, customer traction and positive financial results.
+However, the key word is ‘deserving’.
+While there are examples of ‘hot companies’ that receive funding by simply being in the right place at the right time, generally US investors make funding decisions based on a company’s demonstrated market position, customer traction, and positive financial results.

 One of the greatest differences between Oslo and Silicon Valley is the lack of strong public funding options in CA and the US in general.
 Without access to or support of ‘federal or local’ organization (such as Innovation Norway), the Silicon Valley entrepreneur must depend on either his own funding or that of ‘friends, family and fools’ ie his network and supporters for initial capital.

-Today, the term ‘investors’ can refer to traditional venture capital firms which invest long term for a management fee, board seat and high ownership stakes or ‘angels’ who would general provide less capital but offer mentorship and less aggressive terms.
+Today, the term ‘investors’ can refer to traditional venture capital firms which invest long term for a management fee, board seat and high ownership stakes or ‘angels’ who would generally provide less capital but offer mentorship and less aggressive terms.
 There is also strong growth in boutique venture firms that represent best of both worlds.

 One of the first questions, however, that the entrepreneur can expect from any investor is ‘who are your customers’ and ‘what is your current and planned revenue’.
 While revenue creation has always been important, after the Great Recession, the need to show a clear path to profitability through customer adoption is critical.
-Even if initial customers have purchased on discounted basis, the fact that they have seen value worthy of a purchase is required validation for most investment.
+Even if initial customers have purchased on a discounted basis, the fact that they have seen value worthy of a purchase is required validation for most investors.

 Therefore, in Silicon Valley, Customer Funding is often considered in conjunction with Angel Funding and prior to Institutional or Venture Funding.